Where mySociety’s funding comes from

 Your contributions, one-off or regular, large or small, all help us in our mission to empower ordinary people via digital means.
 And every little helps – take a look at our donations page to see how.

-We provide software and web development as a commercial service
+We provide software as a commercial service

 The revenue from these activities goes towards supporting our charitable projects.
 Find out more about our services.